Home | Call for Papers | Program | Venue | Demonstrations | Committee | Sponsorship

 An additional tutorial day (26 January, 2014) will be held at Queen Mary University of London on effective research practices (e.g. the use of version control and unit testing in audio research), Intelligent audio production and automatic music mixing.

 Venue: Queen Mary University (Mile End campus) Engineering Building, MAT Lab (please look for the glass door entrance of the Engineering Building on Mile End road)

 Tutorial 1: "Reusable software and reproducibility in music research"

 by Chris Cannam, Mark Plumbley, SoundSoftware.ac.uk

 The need to develop and reuse software to process data is almost universal in audio and music research.
 Many methods are developed in tandem with software implementations, and some of them are too complex or too fundamentally software-based to be reproduced readily from a published paper alone.
 For this reason, it is helpful for sustainable research to have software and data published along with papers.
 In practice, non-publication of code and data is still the norm and research software is commonly lost in the years following publication of the associated methods.

-The tutorial will rapidly cover the use of version control software, code hosting facilities, aspects of testing and provenance, and software licensing for publication.
-During the session a live coding example of a music analysis algorithm, using a test driven development methodology, will be delivered.
-This will be done using common available tools, such as Python, Mercurial and BitBucket.
-Participants will be invited to code along.
+The tutorial will rapidly cover the use of version control software, code hosting facilities, sharing and review of code within a team, aspects of testing and provenance, and software licensing for publication.
+The focus will be on using widely-available free tools such as Python, Mercurial and BitBucket.
 This tutorial will be of immediate practical interest to researchers within the community, and will also be highly relevant to research supervisors and research group leaders with an interest in policy and guidance.